matwilso/matwilso.github.io/_posts/robot-future.md

 <!--To me, it seems that robot learning is heading towards the use of large learned dynamics models.-->

-One thing that seems fairly clear now is that robot learning is going to be dominated by the use of large learned dynamics models.
+One thing that seems fairly likely is that robot learning is going to be dominated by the use of large, learned dynamics models.
-In the future, we will be collecting massive amounts of real world video, sensor, and motor command data, and using this to train massive predictive models.
+In the future, we'll be collecting massive amounts of real world video, sensor, and motor command data, and using this to train massive predictive models.
 These models will be extremely powerful, they'll “understand” a surprising chunk of the world, and they'll allow us to solve much more difficult tasks than we can today.

-I can see two angles on how this might come together: (1) is model-based reinforcement learning w/ world models, and (2) is sim2real w/ [learned simulators](/learned-sims).
+I can see two angles on how this might come together: (1) is model-based reinforcement learning w/ world models, and (2) is sim2real learning w/ [learned simulators](/learned-sims).

 {: class="table-of-content"}
 * TOC